Your Bag

 2

-Vanilla oil is imbued with calming properties that help relax the mind and reduce anxiousness.
+Vanilla oil is imbued with calming properties that help relax the mind.

-Diffuse it around living spaces after stressful days to relax and make the most from rest times.
-Vanilla along with other concentrated oils, even fragrance oils, is natural remedies for reducing stress and anxiety.
+Diffuse it around living spaces after trying to relax and make the most from rest times.
+Vanilla along with other concentrated oils, even fragrance oils, is a natural remedy for promoting relaxation.

-It is also proven to lower early cases of depressive disorders.
-Research and clinical trial have shown that inhaling the aroma of these oils stimulates the limbic system and regulates the hormonal presence in the body.
+Research and clinical trials have shown that inhaling the aroma of these oils stimulates the limbic system and regulates the hormonal presence in the body.

-Vanilla has a calming effect on the mind, and a relaxed mind encourages a restful night’s sleep.
+Vanilla has a calming effect on the mind.
 It is a sedative that can be applied on sheets and bedding to encourage a restful ambience.

 3